 For more ELYSIUM’S PASSAGE Blog Posts, go to

 This narrative begins with a most unusual allegory that came to me in a dream one night which, as it turned out, would foreshadow the direction of my future life.
 The symbolic nature of the objects and environments I encountered reminded me of the symbolic meanings I read of in Pilgrim’s Progress.
-My dream experience had a similar quality to it: the most provocative interpretative expression of my life up to that point, including various deficiencies not so evident to me, though they were likely to others.
+My dream experience felt it had a similar quality: the most provocative interpretative expression of my life up to that point, including various deficiencies not so evident to me, though they were likely to others.

-As we each ascend our Mountain further up and further in, we continue to gain greater clarity and vision in seeing who we are while we remain on earth.
+As we ascend our Mountain further up and further in, we gain greater clarity and vision in seeing who we are while we remain on Earth.
 Whatever path we may be on, we are all on a trek through life.
-I wish now to share a very peculiar venture that took me further up and further in, far beyond what I could have imagined.
+I now wish to share this most peculiar venture that took me further up and further in, far beyond what I could have imagined.

 A REALLY CRAZY DREAM

 It’s a dangerous business, Frodo, going out your door.
 You step onto the road,